Hot weather. Hot dog. Two things that should never go together.

 | Targeted cooling | No | Yes |

-However, for most dog owners, especially those walking dogs on leads, living in apartments, or dealing with humid summer weather, a dog cooling harness offers a more practical and reliable solution.
+But for most dog owners — especially those walking dogs on leads in cities, living in apartments, dealing with humid summers, or owning flat-faced breeds — a gel ice pack cooling harness is the more practical and more effective choice.

 Frequently Asked Questions: